 The 10 most expensive Muscle Cars is a pretty exclusive club as entry starts at about $1 million.
 Let’s see how high the prices go on these rare classics.

 This list is all about muscle cars.
-While there’s not really a clear criteria for a car to be considered a Muscle Car, we’re going to go ahead and set our own rules.
+While there’s not really a clear criteria for a car to be considered real American muscle cars, we’re going to go ahead and set our own rules.
 (Why?
 Because we can).

 Second, the body is steel and there are are only two doors (not counting a hatchback as a door).
 There is room for four adults, or the car was designed to carry four adults and the particular model deleted the rear seat (like the AMX).
 Four door cars with high performance engines and modifications deserve their own category, it’s just that no one has come up with one yet.

 Third, a Muscle Car is powered by an OHV V8 engine with a higher output than the same engine in its base model configuration.

 Fourth, the car was originally intended for street use and carries full road equipment.
 Special versions made for racers that deleted road equipment or replaced parts like a race-spec exhaust system, for example, are race cars, not Muscle Cars.
 This also rules out prototypes, such as the Shelby Green Hornet prototype.

 So let’s take a look at the world’s most expensive American muscle cars ever sold!
 Amazingly, there are no old Dodge Charger models listed, and a Chevrolet Corvette L88 doesn’t even make it on to the list either – but what else does?